Bananapoco/Bananapoco/README.md

 - Hello!
 I’m @Bananapoco
-- I'm in school learning game design in Unity
+- I'm a TAMU student who likes making silly projects in my free time
-- Currently I am learning how to get better at programming and gamedev.
-Eventually I want to learn Unreal as well.
+- Currently refining my portfolio for NVDIA internship application this summer

 <!---
 Bananapoco/Bananapoco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.